Karaik/NeXAS_DX/src/test/java/com/giga/nexas/bhe2bsdx/transferflow.md

 ---

-### Step 1: BatVoice deep copy and append
+### Step 1: BatVoice deep copy and slot replace
 Code: `src/test/java/com/giga/nexas/bhe2bsdx/steps/BatVoiceConverter.java`

 - Converts `BHE BatVoiceGroup` -> `BSDX BatVoiceGroup`.
 - `existFlag` is normalized to `1` if null.
 - Voice entries are deep-copied to avoid mixed BHE/BSDX types.
-- Result is appended to BSDX `batvoice.grp`, and the new index is recorded.
+- If a target slot is provided (Nanoha), the group at that index is replaced, while keeping Nanoha's key (characterName/characterCodeName).

 Why this matters:

-- `MekVoiceInfo` uses `groupId` to select a voice group; the new index is required so the correct voices can be located.
+- `MekVoiceInfo` uses `groupId` to select a voice group; the target index is required so the correct voices can be located.

 ---